folio-org/stripes-erm-components/lib/OrganizationSelection/readme.md

 ```

 ## Basic Usage
-The component is intended for use in a Redux Form environment, but by supplying an `input` prop with a few necessary keys, you can bypass this.
+The component is intended for use in a React final Form environment, but by supplying an `input` prop with a few necessary keys, you can bypass this.
 For example:
 ```
 <OrganizationSelection
   input={{